C3401 – Deputy Chief

 D3403 – Coastal Division

 The Coastal Division is Overseen by Division 3403.
-The Coastal Division encompass Battalions 1, 2, and 6 as well as Cuesta Conservation Camp.
+The Coastal Division encompass Battalions 1, 2, and 6 as well as Cuesta Conservation Camp and Toro Fire Camp.

 Battalion 1 encompasses approximately 300,963 acres and is situated along the Pacific Ocean from the Monterey County Boundary in the north to approximately Point Buchon in the south.
 Its eastern